openspores/dnsbl_gen_magpie/README.md

 This repo inherits whatever license Magpie uses, which inherits whatever license Kestrel uses.
 The chain of custody ends at: free to use with attribution required.
 Specifically: "Include 'Powered by Kestrel by PigeonSec' or link to this repo."

 Consider the above sentence and all the links in this README my legal obligation fulfilled.

-Lawyers may now stand down.
+Further consider this README my binding affidavit, sworn under penalty of perjury, that I have provided attribution to the best of my ability while operating a router and drinking heavily (coffee).
+So help me ISC.
+Lawyers may now stand down, forthwith posthaste and the like 👨‍⚖️.

+Legal disclaimer: I credited the people.
+That's it.
+That's the license.